timothyleejin/tp/docs/UserGuide.md

 LinkUp data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>
-**Caution:**
+    <b>Caution:</b>
-If your changes to the data file makes its format invalid, LinkUp will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+    If you edit the data file incorrectly and make its format invalid, LinkUp will not load any contacts at startup.
-Furthermore, certain edits can cause LinkUp to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+    Adding a new person in this state will cause LinkUp to <i>overwrite the existing file</i> with only the new contact.
+    Therefore, it is recommended to <i>always back up your data file</i> before making manual changes.
 </box>

 --------------------------------------------------------------------------------------------------------------------